confluentinc/cp-demo/docs/hybrid-cloud.rst

 #.
 From here, we will switch back and forth between using |ccloud|
-   and Confluent Platform.
+   and |cp|.
 We can streamline this "context switching" with the ``confluent context`` CLI subcommand.
    Here let's create a context called "ccloud" from the current context.